| ||Format||Pages||Price|| |

 This abstract is a brief summary of the referenced standard.
 It is informational only and not an official part of the standard; the full text of the standard itself must be referred to for its use and application.
 ASTM does not give any warranty express or implied or make any representation that the contents of this abstract are accurate, complete or up to date.

-1.1 This specification covers pressure consolidated powder metallurgy iron-nickel-chromium-molybdenum (UNS N08367) and nickel-chromium-molybdenumcolumbium (Nb) (UNS N06625) pipe flanges, fittings, valves, and parts intended for general corrosion or heat-resisting service.
+1.1 This specification covers pressure consolidated powder metallurgy iron-nickel-chromium-molybdenum (UNS N08367) and nickel-chromium-molybdenumcolumbium (Nb) (UNS N06625), nickel-chromium-iron alloys (UNS N06600 and N06690), and nickel-chromium-iron-columbium (Nb)-molybdenum (UNS N07718) alloy pipe flanges, fittings, valves, and parts intended for general corrosion or heat-resisting service.

-1.3 The following safety hazards caveat pertains only to test methods portions, Sections 7.3 and 13, of this specification: This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to become familiar with all hazards including those identified in the appropriate Material Safety Data Sheet (MSDS) for this product/material as provided by the manufacturer, to establish appropriate safety and health practices, and to determine the applicability of regulatory limitations prior to use.
+1.7 The following safety hazards caveat pertains only to test methods portions, Sections This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to become familiar with all hazards including those identified in the appropriate Safety Data Sheet (SDS) for this product/material as provided by the manufacturer, to establish appropriate safety, health, and environmental practices, and to determine the applicability of regulatory limitations prior to use. and , of this specification:

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 Manufacturers Standardization Society of the Valve and Fittings Industry StandardSP-25 Standard Marking System for Valves, Fittings, Flanges, and Unions